ngo-us/registry/README.md

 After completing the edit, follow the remaining steps to commit, push, and create a pull request as outlined in the PR template.
 Make sure all entries follow the correct alphabetical order to ensure smooth processing.

 ### 3. Submit a Pull Request (PR)
-Commit and push your changes to your forked repository, then create a pull request (PR) to this repository: [https://github.com/open-domains/register](https://github.com/open-domains/register).
+Commit and push your changes to your forked repository, then create a pull request (PR) to this repository.

 In the PR body, provide the details about your nonprofit, including verifiable social media links: